Auction day tips for sellers.

 The day before the auction, your sales agent will meet with you, often on their own and sometimes with the auctioneer.
 Together, they will talk with you about the schedule of procedures, pricing expectations, reserve price (the minimum figure you’re willing to sell your house for), bidding increments, the number of expected bidders, vendor bids and what will happen if the reserve is not met.

 “Your sales agent will also advise when and how you can communicate with them during the auction.
-They’ll be busy working the floor, encouraging bidders, so knowing how and when is appropriate for you as the seller to communicate with the agent ensures smooth running on the day,” says Andrew.
+They’ll be busy working the floor, encouraging bidders, so knowing how and when it is appropriate to communicate with the agent ensures smooth running on the day,” says Andrew.

 Andrew explains that before the bidding starts, the auctioneer will introduce themselves and the agency they represent, make legal announcements and describe the features and benefits of the property.

-- Auctions start with an open for inspection to give potential buyers an opportunity for one final walk through.
-Ensure the property looks its absolute best, inside and out, drawing attention to the home’s key selling features.
+- Prepare properly.
+Auctions start with an open for inspection to give potential buyers an opportunity for one final walk through.
+Ensure your property looks its absolute best, inside and out, drawing attention to the home’s key selling features.

-- Your sales agent will talk with you about setting a reserve price, be realistic and listen to your agent.
-Bidders can get discouraged if the reserve is too high.
+- Set an appropriate reserve price.
+Your sales agent will talk with you before the auction about setting a reserve price.
+Bidders can get discouraged if the reserve is too high, so be realistic and listen to your agent’s advice.

-- Once the property is sold, stay out of the way until the purchaser has signed the contract and paid the 10 per cent deposit.
-Once complete, you will be invited to meet with the purchaser and share in their excitement.
+- Follow auction protocol.
+Once the property is sold, stay out of the way until the purchaser has signed the contract and paid the 10 per cent deposit.
+Once this is done, you will be invited to meet with the purchaser and congratulate them in person.